zuozhenggh/learning-library/analytics-library/oac-ctd/lab4-augmented-analytics/augmented-analytics.md

 ![](images/1_canvas_home_page.png " ")

 You can combine several layers of information in a map.
 Create a new one for the city info.
-1. Click on the Hamburger icon on the top right of the Layer menu
+1. Click on the Hamburger icon on the top right of the Layer menu .
+Select “Add Layer”.
-2. Select “Add Layer”

 ![](images/2_Add_Layer.png " ")